MAS439 Commutative Algebra and Algebraic Geometry

 40 lectures, no tutorials

-Assessment will be via 20 problem sheets, assigned weekly through both semesters.
-The final mark will be the sum of the 16 best marks obtained (i.e. the worst four marks will be discarded).
-These problems will assess the student's knowledge of the key concepts, their ability to synthesize and generalize these concepts, and their ability to present proofs logically and coherently.
+Assessment will be via 10 problem sheets, assigned fortnightly through both semesters.
+The final mark will depend only on the sum of the 10 marks received for these assignments.
+The problems will assess the student's knowledge of the key concepts, their ability to synthesize and generalize these concepts, and their ability to present proofs logically and coherently.
 Clear standards and sample solutions will be provided to students at the beginning of the module.

 1. Rings and Homomorphisms